jbremnant/project_ledi/doc/rst/page02_assembly.rst

 Serial connector      1          Connector for LED matrix and PCB                    |pt_conn|
 ====================  =========  ==================================================  ==============

-^Resistors may come in different color and number of stripes depending on manufacturer, the strip color specified above only indicates the resistor value portion.
+Resistors may come in different color and number of stripes depending on manufacturer, the strip color specified above only indicates the resistor value portion.
 Please refer to the Resistor_ section for detail.